Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 Everything covered in this article until now is managed by `MainToolbarAutomaticExtender` static class.
 If, by any chance, you don't want to manage your visual elements the way I meant, you can access the `MainToolbar` static class and manipulate Unity's main toolbar and its elements.

-You can listen to `OnInitialized` event and apply your change once initialized.
+You can listen to `OnInitialized` event and apply your changes once initialized.
 To subscribe to this event you need to subscribe to it before the first editor update.
 The easiest way is to do it in the static constructor of a class marked with `InitializeOnLoad` attribute.
 You can also check the `IsAvailable` property to check if it is initialized.

 ```csharp
 using Paps.UnityToolbarExtenderUIToolkit;